-We believe that a key component of our approach to executive pay is that a significant portion should be at risk.
-Specifically, the amount earned by the executive should be tied in substantial measure to our financial performance, their individual performance and the performance of our stock price.
-The charts below show the percentage that at risk compensation comprised of total target compensation of our CEO and other named executive officers, on average, respectively.
-We consider compensation to be at risk if vesting is subject to achievement of performance targets and/or the value received is dependent on our stock price.
+We believe that a significant portion of executive pay should be at risk.
+Specifically, the amount earned by the executive should primarily be tied to our financial performance and the performance of our stock price.
+The charts below show the percentage of "at risk" compensation for our CEO and other NEOs.
+We consider compensation to be "at risk" if vesting is subject to achievement of performance targets and/or the value received is dependent on our stock price.